Similes for Worried: As Worried As Comparisons

 Other Ways to Say:

-19. As concerned as a coach before the championship game
+19. As worried as a coach before the championship game

 Meaning: Describes someone who is deeply invested and worried about the outcome of an important event.